-“Luckily we made the choice not to get involved,” Parker told an MSNBC reporter.
+“Luckily we made the choice not to get involved,” Parker said at the time.
 “We were quite a distance away from the actual building where it was happening, which could have opened us up to being potential targets ourselves.
 Not knowing where SWAT was on their response time, they wouldn’t know who we were, and if we had our guns ready to shoot, they could think we were the bad guys.”

 Had Parker chosen to intervene and been able to stop the gunman, he would have been in rare company.
 According to a study by the Federal Bureau of Investigation that examined 104 active-shooter events from 2000 to 2012, less than 3 percent of mass shootings were stopped by armed civilians.